ropensci/GSODR/cran-comments.md

+## Test environments
+* local OS X install, R 3.3.0
+* win-builder (release)
+* There currently is no devel version

+## R CMD check results
+There were no ERRORs or WARNINGs.

 ## New minor release
 This is a new minor release.
 In this version I have:
   * Fixed a bug when importing isd-history.csv file.
 Previous issues caused all lat/lon/elev values to be >0.
 Values now range between -90/90 latitude and -180/180 longitude.